hyperledger/identus-edge-agent-sdk-swift/README.md

 ### Integrating the SDK in an existing project

-To integrate the SDK into an existing project, you can use the Swift Package Manager, which is distributed with Xcode.
+To integrate the SDK into an existing project, you can use the Swift Package Manager, distributed with Xcode.

 1. Open your project in Xcode and select **File > Swift Packages > Add Package Dependency**.
 2. Enter the URL for the SDK for Swift Package Manager GitHub repo (`https://github.com/input-output-hk/atala-prism-wallet-sdk-swift`) into the search bar and click **Next**.